On the corner of St Mary Street and Mill Lane:

 This was the first Cardiff location for the Bristol-based chain (with another in Cardiff Bay).
 Las Iguanas’ Latin American cuisine offers something different and has become very popular in Cardiff.
 Menu features Mexican classics, popular Brazilian dishes, grilled sandwiches and salads.
 There are popular dishes from other Latin American countries and special nights featuring the cuisine of particular countries.
-Cocktails (seemingly obligatory on Mill Lane) and pitchers of Sangria are popular (Food Hygiene Rating 5: very good.
-Sept 2012).
+Cocktails (seemingly obligatory on Mill Lane) and pitchers of Sangria are popular.

 The next shop (Private) sells sex aids.

 It looks a little sad and out of sorts today, but The Private Shop was here in pre-Internet times (when shops like this were the main outlet for porn) and therefore it pre-dates all the bars and restaurants around it.
 Private was here when the area opposite (now a Marriott Hotel) was an outdoor vegetable market, recalls Peter Finch in Real Cardiff who describes the contents of its shelves (p.
 70), and nearby was “the infamous rock and blues Moon Club.”

 Juboraj Indian Restaurant in the Café Quarter is part of the local family-owned Juboraj group, serving high-end Indian and Bangladeshi cuisine.
 They have been in Cardiff for around 20 years, with establishments also in Rhiwbina and Lakeside, and most recently in the Big Windsor building in Cardiff Bay.
 The Mill Lane restaurant has undergone an extensive refurbishment recently, to bring it up to standard.
 An extensive menu of classic and authentic Indian cuisine.